surveycto/timed-grid-test/README.md

 ### Examples

-To create an EGRA letter reading test that takes 30 seconds, with a strictly observed time limit, and ends if the respondent gets the first 10 letters incorrect, the following would be placed in the appearance column of the spreadsheet form definition:
+To create an EGRA letter reading test that allows 30 seconds, with a strictly observed time limit, and ends if the respondent gets the first 10 letters incorrect, the following would be placed in the appearance column of the spreadsheet form definition:

     custom-timed-grid-test(type='letters', duration=30, strict=1)